joaopedrofortunato/ucb_project_1_group_6/README.md

-# The Impact of Covid-19 on Well-being of Healthcare Professionals in India
+# The Impact of Covid-19 on the Well-being of Healthcare Professionals in India

 (The complete and detailed analysis is available in the 'main_notebook' folder.)